Mercedes E-Class review

 Mercedes has confirmed it will introduce an all-new E-Class in 2016 that is set to feature an interior similar to that found in the stylish new C-Class, as well as the C-Class' lightweight modular MRA platform.

 Our choice: Mercedes E220 CDI SE

-There's plenty of leg- and headroom on offer and five adults can easily sit comfortably inside the Mercedes E-Class.
-Middle passengers have to contend with a large transmission tunnel but that's the same with the E-Class' rivals.
-There's plenty of storage cubbies and decent sized door bins too.
+Step inside the E-Class, and five adults can easily sit comfortably thanks to the generous amounts of leg and headroom on offer.
+One criticism could be that middle passengers have to contend with a large transmission tunnel, but that's the same with the E-Class' rivals.

 Look around the cabin and you'll also see Mercedes has given the E-Class plenty of storage space and cubby holes, plus some decent sized door bins.

 It's no surprise that the most powerful models in the Mercedes E-Class range, the E63 AMG and E63 AMG S, are really thirsty.
 The standard E63 AMG emits 230g/km with a claimed fuel economy of 28.8mpg, while the S puts out 232g/km and returns 28.5mpg.